johndun/experiments/codebuddy_prompts/image_data.md

 ## Template

 Complete the following steps one at a time.
-If you run into any problems, stop your work and I will assist you.
 Do not use the PROJECT_PATH environment variable in any python scripts.

 Checkout working branch
   - Create and checkout the dev branch.